srobo/kit-maintenance-docs/src/power-board.md

  1. Connect the battery wires to the high current PSU.
  1. Connect the dummy loads to the power board outputs `H0`, `H1`, `L0` and `L1`.
  1. Turn on the high current PSU and the power board.
- 1. Run `XXXXXXX` and follow the instructions.
+ 1. Run `./scripts/power_test.py` and follow the instructions.

 [^2]: 1.5Ω 100W resistor (or 7× 10Ω 15W resistors in parallel) to 7.5mm camcon plug (Farnell 3882275)
 [^3]: Farnell 1793033